 I teach test prep, Math, Statistics, Chemistry, and Physics.
 I especially like teaching Math, because I find it so satisfying to help students overcome the barriers related to thinking they "can't do Math."
 Whether my students want to use Math to excel in Science, or to get top scores on standardized tests, or just recognize when somebody is lying to them with Statistics, I like knowing I can help.

-University of Michigan - BS, Chemistry
+Undergraduate Degree: University of Michigan - Bachelor of Science, Chemistry

-Cornell University - MS, Chemistry
+Graduate Degree: Cornell University - Master of Science, Chemistry

 What is your teaching philosophy?